Graham Steele

 Biography

-Graham Steele is the Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury.
-He serves as an expert on financial institutions and regulations for the executive agency.
+Graham Steele is an academic fellow at the Rock Center for Corporate Governance at Stanford University.
+He will be joining the UNC School of Law faculty on July 1.
+Previously, he was the Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury.
+There, he served as an expert on financial institutions and regulations for the executive agency.
 Prior to his role at the Treasury Department, Steele was the director of the Corporations and Society Initiative at Stanford University’s Graduate School of Business where he oversaw research focused on issues to promote “accountable capitalism” and governance.
 He also worked as a staff member at the Federal Reserve Bank of San Francisco.
-He also has held a variety of policy roles, simultaneously serving as a Legislative Assistant for Senator Sherrod Brown and staff director for the Senate’s Subcommittee on Financial Institutions & Consumer Protection.
+He has held a variety of legislative and policy roles, including as minority chief counsel for the U.S. Senate Committee on Banking, Housing, and Urban Affairs.